zrhoffman/vscode-go/GOPATH-in-the-VS-Code-Go-extension.md

 You can set multiple folders as GOPATH in this setting.
 Note that they should be `;` separated in Windows and `:` separated otherwise.

 ### GOPATH from `go.inferGopath` setting
-Setting `go.inferGopath` overrides all of the above.
+Setting `go.inferGopath` overrides the value set in `go.gopath` setting.
 If `go.inferGopath` is set to true, the extension will try to infer the `GOPATH` from the path of the workspace i.e. the directory opened in `vscode`.
 It searches upwards in the path for the `src` directory, and sets `GOPATH` to one level above that.
+It will also include the global GOPATH.
+Run `go env GOPATH` to find out what your global GOPATH is.

 For example, if your project looks like `/aaa/bbb/ccc/src/...`, then opening the directory `/aaa/bbb/ccc/src` (or anything below that) will cause the extension to search upwards, find the `src` component in the path, and set the `GOPATH` to one level above that i.e. `GOPATH=/aaa/bbb/ccc`.